olami928/alx-low_level_programming/0x09-static_libraries/README.md

-A new tasking project under this repo
+This is anew project under this repo